alexanderhalpern/CD-to-Spotify-and-EBay/README.md

     token: INSERT_EBAY_TOKEN
     pricemultiplier: INSERT_PRICE_MULTIPLIER
 ```

 ## Final Setup
-Finally make sure to fill out the rest of the information in the information.yaml (especially the COM (Windows) or serial (OSX or Linux) port of the scanner.
+Finally make sure to fill out the rest of the information in the information.yaml which provides the serial port for the scanner and information for posting the CD on eBay.

 ```yaml
 otherInfo: